Tech leaders condemn Trump's immigrant ban

+The ink was barely dry on President Trump's sweeping immigration order Friday when the backlash from the tech industry began.

-Three of America's biggest tech companies warned their employees about about President Trump's immigrant ban.
-And leaders throughout the industry, where foreign-born entrepreneurs are central to the success of many businesses, condemned the sweeping decree.
+Four of America's biggest tech companies warned their employees about the ban.
+And leaders throughout the industry, where foreign-born entrepreneurs are central to its success, condemned the decree.

-The ink was barely dry on Trump's sweeping order Friday when the backlash began.
 The executive order bans about 134 million people from entering the U.S.

 Google (GOOGL, Tech30) sent out a memo to its employees urging anyone with a visa or green card from one of the banned countries -- Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen -- to cancel any travel plans.